SECURING THE FUTURE OF THE COLLEGE

 We believe that we now have the opportunity to place the College, including its future residents and its finances, on a secure footing through a major scholarship appeal that will enable us always to prosper.

-Believing that this is the time – and our time - in 2021 we were pleased to launch the 2031 Centenary Appeal, details of which are set out in the brochure, which can be downloaded by clicking the button below.
+Believing that this is the time – and our time - in 2021 we were pleased to launch the 2031 Centenary Appeal, details of which are set out in the brochure, which can be downloaded by clicking the button above.
 If you would like a hard copy of the brochure posted to you, please contact Jo Evans (jevans@stgc.uwa.edu.au).

 Scholarship for every resident